dputhier/pygtftk/docs/source/ologram.rst

 	:shell:

-Since MODL is a highlighter of cimbinations, you can run OLOGRAM both with and without it to help you pre-select features.
-As the resutls of MODL are not affected by the shuffles, you can run the actual analysis with many shuffles and MODL with only one shuffle to simply the interesting combinations.
+Since the results of MODL only depend on the true intersections and not on the shuffles, you can run MODL with 1 shuffle to pre-select interesting combinations, and then run the full analysis on many shuffles.
+We then recommend selecting the combinations that interest you in the resulting tsv, using MODL's selection as a starting point, and adding or removing some combinations based on your own needs (eg. adding all the highest fold changes, or all particular combinations containing the Transcription Factor X that you are studying).
+Then, run ologram_modl_treeify on the resulting filtered tsv.

 ologram_merge_stats